adamkimpton/COMPX341-A3/doco/README.md

 ### Pipeline documentation

 Creating the initial pipeline (containing only install, build & start) worked as expected, the app compiled and ran as expected.

+The pipeline catches compile time errors and prevents git actions as expected.

+## Task 3 - Maintaining application
+### .ts file comment headers

+I wrote a very simple python script which adds a comment header to .ts files  which do not already contain the header.